Kilim Rugs

 - Rugs are thicker than Kilim rugs.

-- The price of a handmade kilim is usually lower than a handmade carpet.
+- The price of a handmade kilim is usually lower than that of a handmade rug.
 Of course, determining the price of handicrafts depends on their age, place of production, etc.

-- The pattern of Kilims and rugs is different.
+- The pattern of Kilims and other Persian rugs is different.
 Kilim usually has geometric and angular designs, while rugs have curves.

 - Rugs have a higher texture density than Kilims.
 This feature has made the kilims more flexible.